v4rakh/upda/README.md

 For any `go` command you run, ensure that your `PATH` has the `gcc` binary and that you add `CGO_ENABLED=1` as environment if `go` commands fail.

+### enums

+For new enums or when changing existing ones, use the `make generate` task which uses [go-enum](https://github.com/abice/go-enum) to generate boilerplate code.

+See example `enum.go`.
+Make sure to use the same `//go:generate` directives.

 ### Using the `lockService` correctly